 SEC575.1: Device Architecture and Common Mobile Threats

-The first section of the course looks at the significant threats affecting mobile phone deployments and how organizations are being attacked through these systems.
-As a critical component of a secure deployment, we will examine the architectural and implementation differences between Android, Apple, BlackBerry and Windows Phone systems, including platform software defenses and application permission management.
+The first section of the course quickly looks at the significant threats affecting mobile device deployments, highlighted with a hands-on exercise evaluating network traffic from a vulnerable mobile banking application.
+As a critical component of a secure deployment, we will examine the architectural and implementation differences and similarities in Android (including Android Marshmallow), Apple iOS 10, and the Apple Watch and Google Wear platforms.
 We will also look at the specific implementation details of popular platform features such as iBeacon, AirDrop, App Verification, and more.
-Hands-on exercises will be used to interact with mobile device emulator features, including low-level access to installed application services.
+Hands-on exercises will be used to interact with mobile devices running in a virtualized environment, including low-level access to installed application services and application data.